 - Courses follow a traditional 16-week semester format; summer courses run across both summer sessions for 12 weeks.

-- MSN Core Courses (22 credits) are primarily taught online, with the potential for some synchronous class sessions.
-Synchronous sessions are generally able to be attended either in-person or via videoconferencing technology.
-Y625 Advanced Physical Assessment includes five on-site lab days and a final that must be attended in-person.
+- MSN Core Courses (22 credits) are primarily taught online, with the potential for some synchronous class sessions via Zoom.
+Y625 Advanced Physical Assessment includes six on-site lab days and a final that must be attended in-person.

-- PNP Courses (20 credits) include hybrid courses that combine online coursework with some on-campus class sessions, as well as distance-accessible courses that offer the opportunity to attend in-person or from a distance via videoconferencing technology.
+- PNP Courses (20 credits) include hybrid courses that combine online coursework with on-campus class sessions.